gonzalezjo/quizlet-downloader/README.md

 Arrays: A set of elements of the same type which are accessed by an index starting at 0.
 Arrays can have 1 or 2 dimensions.
 They are stored on the heap.
 Assertions: Gives programmers a way to test their assumptions during development and debugging.
 ```

+## Building

+Using [Maven](https://maven.apache.org/), run the "mvn clean assembly:assembly" in your shell of choice from the directory containing pom.xml.
+Maven should automatically download dependencies and produce a jar file in the target directory.